oestrich/blog.oestrich.org/_posts/2018-03-05-elixir-external-resources.md

 date: 2018-03-05 9:00AM EST
 ---

-The other week I started playing around with the `@external_resource` tag in Elixir.
+The other week I started playing around with the [@external_resource][elixir-docs] tag in Elixir.
 I wanted to do something similar to a translations file for the admin panel in [ExVenture][exventure-github] for help text.
 I didn't want to default to a YAML file as I've heard the elixir community isn't thrilled with it, so I took a look around to see what I could do.

 What I ended up with was a macro that could compile a text file into Elixir functions.
 It also live reloads with the Phoenix code reloader in development because of `@external_resource`, this is really cool to see working.